shad0wghost/se/README.md

 **Example:** `python start.py 60` will run service checks every 60 seconds.

 **Adding an Inject:**
-If you would like a white team to uplaod injects you can use the inject uploader tool located at `http://<ip>/addinject.php`.
+If you would like a white team to upload injects you can use the inject uploader tool located at `http://<ip>/addinject.php`.